 It also introduced the concept of “Plug and Play” to connect a peripheral and the operating system finds the appropriate drivers for it and makes it work.
 Supports different CD- ROM devices.

 Windows 95 also introduced a 32-bit environment, the taskbar where all the opened apps are minimized, a start button for accessing the applications, Recycle bin where all the deleted data is stored.
 It allows us to write the name of the file with 255 characters along with mixed cases (upper and lower case both).

 An Internet Explorer was also introduced with version 95 plus version (OSR2) later because of the increasing trends of internet surfing.

 Other miscellaneous abilities added in Windows 95 are built-in dial-up networking for the Internet, improved multimedia capability, simpler installation of software and hardware, and improved networking and mobile computing service.

-Windows 98 was built on Windows 95 and brought with it IE(Internet Explorer) version 4, Outlook Express, Windows Address Book, Microsoft Chat, and NetShow Player, which was replaced by Windows Media Player 6.2 in Windows 98 Second Edition in 1999.
+Windows 98 was built on Windows 95 and brought on IE(Internet Explorer) version 4, Outlook Express, Windows Address Book, Microsoft Chat, and NetShow Player, which was replaced by the windows media player later in 1999.

 One of the biggest changes was the introduction of the Windows Driver Model for computer components and accessories – one driver to support all future versions of Windows.